 You will have a clinical supervisor who consults with you and takes responsibility for your actions as a professional.
 S/he will need to make provisions for emergency consultations.
 S/he is expected to provide an hour a week of face-to-face supervision.

 Your supervisor may be a licensed professional counselor, psychiatrist, psychologist, or a level 3 civil service vocational rehabilitation supervisor.
 Other professionals may be approved as supervisors; however, you will need to submit a request in advance.
-If your supervisor is a vocational rehabilitation supervisor or an LPC who does not have a doctoral degree, s/he will be expected to have five years of experience.
+If your supervisor is a vocational rehabilitation counselor without LPC credentialing or an LPC who does not have a doctoral degree, s/he will be expected to have five years of experience.

 Before you can be licensed at the professional level, you will need to pass a licensing examination and a jurisprudence examination.
 The examination process can be lengthy, when measured from the time you first submit your materials to the time your scores are reported to the board.
 If you have met all requirements except the licensing exam, you may receive a temporary permit, which is good for nine months, or until the board receives your scores.